Everything ‘wrong’ with Kate Middleton’s Mother’s Day photo

 There has been a huge amount of speculation online from royal fans suggesting other potential issues with the picture.

-It has been pointed out that the princess’ wedding ring does not appear to be on her finger, while Louis’ fingers appear to be in an unusual position.
+It has been pointed out that the princess’s wedding ring does not appear to be on her finger, while Louis’s fingers appear to be in an unusual position.

 The trees in the background appear to be in full bloom when it is only March, others have pointed out.